 Mount Kenya Nelion Peak

-We offer guided ascents of the SE Face standard route to the summit of Nelion, the second highest summit of the spectacular Mount Kenya, and only around 10m lower than the highest peak of Batian.
-The peaks of Nelion and Batian are the two tops of a huge rock spire of volcanic rock.
-After the trek in and acclimitisation, the technical climb is completed in one long day as a series of up to 18 individual pitches.
-You will need good previous experience of leading outdoor multi-pitch rock to a minimum VS standard (more information is below).
+We offer guided ascents of the SE Face standard route to the summit of Nelion, the second highest of Mount Kenya and only around 10m lower than the highest peak of Batian.
+After the trek in and acclimitisation, the technical climb is completed in one long day as a series of up to 18 pitches.
+You will need good previous experience of leading outdoor multi-pitch rock to a minimum VS standard.
 It is also worth reading through the suggested kit list for a climb on Mount Kenya.